-comparison.
-First note that, in terms of percentages of the sample size, total corporate control changes (defined to include intervention by regulators for the BHC sample) appear to be about as frequent among BHCs as they are among manufacturing firms.12 However, the composition of total control changes between the various alternatives differs dramatically between the two groups.
-Market-based corporate control changes (excluding control changes owing to regulatory intervention) are about two-thirds as frequent among the sample of BHCs as they are for nonfinancial firms.13 If my measure of the regulatory intervention group does not overstate the number of BHCs subject to regulatory intervention in this period, it appears that the primary mechanism of corporate control change among BHCs in this period was in fact intervention by regulators.14
+Table I lists the frequency of these various corporate control events, with those of the MSV study of manufacturing firms as a standard of comparison.
+First note that, in terms of percentages of the sample size, total corporate control changes (defined to include intervention by regulators for the BHC sample) appear to be only slightly more frequent among BHCs relative to manufacturing firms.
+However, the composition of total control changes between the various alternatives differs dramatically between the two groups.
+Market-based corporate control changes (excluding control changes owing to regulatory intervention) are about two-thirds as frequent among the sample of BHCs as they are for nonfinancial firms.14 It appears that the primary mechanism of corporate control change among BHCs in this period was in fact intervention by regulators.